 Welcome to the ENS DAO Newsletter:

-- New editions — published bi-weekly (Tuesday) — beginning on August 1st.
+- New editions — published bi-weekly (Tuesday) — now available on Paragraph.

 - Previous editions are archived on the ENS DAO Governance Forum.

 - ENS Labs Updates: new hires, philanthropy efforts, requests for feedback

 - Community Updates: Google acknowledges ENS Innovation

 - Proposals: EP4.1 passed, ENS Invalid Name Refund Proposal